Nictiz/Nictiz-STU3-Zib2017/README.md

 ## Git workflow

-### Stable branches: v1.x and v2.x

-Since 27th of January 2020 this project has two stable ("master") branches:
-* stable-1.x (default on GitHub)
-* stable-2.x

-These branches correspond to the HL7 FHIR packages that Nictiz publishes.

-*The current development branch will not be used anymore!*

 ### Branching strategy

+Since 27th of January 2020, the branch "stable-1.x" (default on GitHub) is considered the stable branch, not "master".
+The reason for this is that there may be multiple stable branches being maintained simultaniously.
+This branch corresponds to the HL7 FHIR package that Nictiz publishes.

 Nictiz uses the following branching strategy for development:
 * Releases correspond with the "stable-xxx" branches.
 These branches are only updated when there is a new release.